Checklist for Buying or Selling a Small Business

 You may consider having the assistance of a business broker or an investment banker.
 If you have a larger business with values of at least $5 million, then you may want to seek out the services of an investment banker (iBanker).
 In some parts of the country, the iBanker is referred to as a M&A Advisor.
 An investment bank is regulated as a broker dealer and is a member of the Financial Industry Regulatory Authority.
 All investment bankers take an examination to make sure that they have a firm grounding in mergers and acquisitions and the securities industry.
 Investment banks charge a monthly retainer and a success fee.
 They are not inexpensive.

-And on the other end of the spectrum, if your annual revenues are lower than $250,000, it may not be easy to find even a business broker who can assist you.
+And on the other end of the spectrum, if your annual revenues are lower than $250,000, it may not be easy even to find a business broker who can assist you.
 Many business brokers focus in on valuations in the range of $1 million to $10 million.
 Usually business brokers have some industry expertise and experience representing companies of your size.
 You should interview prospective business brokers.
 You will find that their services differ widely and you should have a firm idea of what it is that they will be doing for you.

 You will probably come across a dizzying array of acronyms or titles after the name of the broker that you are interested in.
 In many states, the business broker needs to hold a real estate license to be a business broker, although it is a little strange that a real estate license is related to brokering a sale of a business with sometimes no real estate involved.